With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Waverly Hills has a dark past, one riddled with anguish and suffering.
 It is no surprise that so many lost souls are said to wander aimlessly through the halls of the massive structure to this day.
 So, too, are they seen on the grounds themselves, the stains of people long dead and forgotten.

 With so much sorrow embedded in the location, it's no wonder some believe Waverly Hills not only harbors the souls of the living but demonic entities as well.
 Is the Creeper such a monster?

 History of Waverly Hills Sanatorium

-Waverly Hills Sanatorium in Kentucky opened in 1910 as a facility for treating tuberculosis patients at the height of the early-20th century outbreak of the disease.
+Waverly Hills Sanatorium in Kentucky opened in 1910 as a facility for treating tuberculosis patients at the height of the early-twentieth century outbreak of the disease.
 The original building only housed around 40 people, but by 1926 it had expanded to treat over 500.